chan-csu/SPAM-DFBA/README.md

 pip install .

 ```
-Another approach is to directly install this package from pipy:
+Another approach is to directly install this package from pypi:

 ```
 pip install spamdfba